DEMCON/libstored/README.rst

 Example
 ```````

-The host tools to debug your application are written in Python, based on
+The host tools to debug your application are written in Python, with support for
-PySide6.
-The ``libstored`` wheel file from the ``python`` directory is by
+asyncio, and tkinter-based GUIs.
+The ``libstored`` wheel file from the
-default installed in the venv, located in ``dist/venv``.
+``python`` directory is by default installed in the venv, located in
+``dist/venv``.

 To get a grasp how debugging feels like, try the following.